dayanials/documentation/admin-keyboard-shortcuts.md

 keywords: admin, shortcuts, panel, keyboard
 ---
 <div class="alert alert-warning">
-<strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> This feature is available with our 2.8.0 release and on all sites hosted at <a href="https://yclas.com/">Yclas.com</a>
+<strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> This feature is available in our 2.8.0 release and can be used on all the sites hosted at <a href="https://yclas.com/">Yclas.com</a>
 </div>

 If you want to take your admin panel browsing to a whole new level of proficiency, it's time to learn the keyboard shortcuts that are built into our software.
-There's nothing you have to do before, just login into your admin panel and **use the following keyboard shortcuts**:
+The only thing you have to do is login into your admin panel and **use the following keyboard shortcuts**:

 _Focus search input_